academic-resources/odin/custom-properties.md

 </p>

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>** We first added custom properties on the `:root` element outside of the media query.
 This gives us a default theme in case a user doesn't have a preference set on their OS or user agent, or if a browser doesn't support the media query.
 In this case, we're using our "light" theme colors as the default.
-Then we added a `prefers-color-scheme` media query for when a user has a dark theme set in their preferences.** Using the `prefers-color-scheme` media query can be pretty helpful for users since it doesn't require them to manually change the theme to their preferred one.
+Then we added a `prefers-color-scheme` media query for when a user has a dark theme set in their preferences :**

+Using the `prefers-color-scheme` media query can be pretty helpful for users since it doesn't require them to manually change the theme to their preferred one.
 That said, you need to be aware of a few things when it comes to using this media query:** **
 1. Only `dark` and `light` are valid values for the media query, so you can't use it to implement any themes beyond these two basic ones.
 2. The `light` value for the media query is actually for when a user has a light theme specified *or* when they have no preference set.
 2. It doesn't allow users to change the theme themselves, which can still be important in cases where a user might want to use the theme opposite of their OS/user agent preferred one for whatever reason.